Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/guidelines/iop-v5.md

 # Part 8: Audio

 ## Summary
 Part 8 of DASH-IOP v5 describes the audio interoperability points for the DASH-IF ecosystem.
 Audio coding profiles, ISOBMFF packaging and MPD parameters are defined for these points of interoperability.
 Also defined is the application of audio Preselections as applied to object-based audio.
 Preselections may include audio components from one or more streams.
+CMAF media profiles and relevant parameters for DASH are documented here: https://dashif.org/codecs/audio/.

 ## Latest Published Specification
 * [DASH-IF-IOP-Part8-v5.0.0: Audio](https://dash-industry-forum.github.io/docs/IOP-Guidelines/DASH-IF-IOP-Part8-v5.0.0.pdf) (published Jan 03, 2022) | ([Bugtracker](https://github.com/Dash-Industry-Forum/Audio/issues))